Our Instructors

 James Thurman

-James Thurman is a professor in the College of Visual Arts and Design at the University of North Texas, where he is the Program Coordinator of Metalsmithing and Jewelry.
-He received his M.F.A. in Metalsmithing from the Cranbrook Academy of Art, Bloomfield Hills, Minnesota, and his B.F.A. in Sculpture from Carnegie Mellon University, Pittsburgh, Pennsylvania.
-A two-time Fulbright Specialist Scholar, he worked in Istanbul, Turkey, with Kadir Has University in 2012 and the Glass Furnace Foundation in 2016.
+James Thurman is a professor in the College of Visual Arts and Design at the University of North Texas and one of the founders of DMC.
+He received his M.F.A. in Metalsmithing from the Cranbrook Academy of Art, and his B.F.A. in Sculpture from Carnegie Mellon University.

 Umut Demirgüç Thurman

-Umut Demirgüç Thurman is a metalsmith and enamelist.
-She works internationally, teaching and regularly exhibiting her work.
-Currently, she is teaching jewelry and metalsmithing at the University of North Texas while coordinating workshops at the Denton Maker Center.
+Umut Demirgüç Thurman is a metalsmith and one of the founders of DMC.
+She teaches jewelry and metalsmithing at the University of North Texas while coordinating workshops at the Denton Maker Center.

 She received her MFA from the University of North Texas in Metalsmithing and Jewelry in 2005, and BFA from Mimar Sinan Fine Arts University in Istanbul, Turkey in Textile and Fashion Design in 1997.